Is This An Ad? Lin-Manuel Miranda's Interview For Morgan Stanley

 Theater: [mumbles some large number]

 So if you suspect that something smelled funny, you were right.
 There is indeed some form of quid pro quo and exchange of money going on here.
-It’s true, celebrities don’t just do this kind of thing for no reason.
-I would consider this one to be not an “ad”, but with an asterisk because there’s some sort maneuvering and charity tie-in here.
+It’s true — celebrities don’t just do this kind of thing for no reason.
+I would consider this one to not be an “ad,” but with an asterisk because there’s some sort maneuvering and charity tie-in here.

 Yes, he’s shilling, but he’s shilling for a good cause.
 Morgan Stanley’s money isn’t going into his pockets, it’s funding a program for kids.